Vindaloo is not just a curry… It’s an experience!!

 Though I usually prefer it to cook vindaloo slow and low in a dutch oven, you are looking at a couple of hours to finish the meal.
 If you want it in less than an hour, Instant Pot is your answer.

-Press the Saute mode and cook the onions, along with bay leaf and salt, in a little oil till it gets a nice brown color, about 10 minutes.
+I press the Sauté mode and cook the onions with the bay leaf and salt in a little oil until they get a nice brown color, about 10 minutes.

-Add in marinated pork, 1.5 to 2 cups of water and sugar and mix well.
-Secure the lid, close the pressure valve and cook for 30 minutes at high pressure.
+Then, I add the marinated pork, 1.5 to 2 cups of water, and sugar, mixing everything well.
+I secure the lid, close the pressure valve, and cook for 30 minutes at high pressure.

-Naturally release pressure.
-Open the lid and check the consistency of the gravy.
-If you want a little thicker gravy, press the Saute button and cook for an additional 10 minutes to boil off the liquids and reduce the gravy to a stew like consistency.
+After that, I naturally release the pressure.
+I open the lid and check the consistency of the gravy.
+If I want a thicker gravy, I press the Sauté button again and cook for an additional 10 minutes to boil off the liquids and reduce the gravy to a stew-like consistency.

 My first choice?
 A piping hot plateful of basmati rice.
 So good.